auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 For the SDK to function properly, you must wrap your application in the `Auth0Provider` component, and set the following properties:

 - `domain`: The domain of your Auth0 tenant.
 Generally, you can find this in the Auth0 Dashboard under your Application's Settings in the Domain field.
-If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank">custom domain</a>, you should set this to the value of your custom domain instead.
+If you are using a <a href="https://auth0.com/docs/custom-domains" target="_blank" rel="noreferrer">custom domain</a>, you should set this to the value of your custom domain instead.
 - `clientId`: The ID of the Auth0 Application you set up earlier in this quickstart.
 You can find this in the Auth0 Dashboard under your Application's Settings in the Client ID field.

 ::::checkpoint